AtomicSponge/AtomicSponge/README.md

 ### Thought this was a good description of myself so I'll put this here:

-I'm mainly a C++ developer, 24 years (as of 2021), although I started off in plain C.  Before this I learned QBasic.
+I'm mainly a C++ developer, 24 years (as of 2021), although I started off in plain C.  Before that I learned QBasic.
 Along with this I've been using Linux since I downloaded Red Hat on a dial up connection, so almost for just as long.

 I used to hack video game consoles but not too much more on the hardware side of things now - besides acquiring more of it haha.
 I found it necessary to purchase a 60 core 240 thread x64 processor out of a decommissioned Chinese supercomputer (an Intel Xeon Phi)!
 But I'm a true AMD fan :)  Proud to say all my personal boxes have been AMD since the first one I built (an AMD K6-2).